 A set of wine glasses, either glass or plastic, stemmed or stemless, will serve for all beverages outlined below.
 Amass a set of mismatched appetizer plates from the nether regions of your cabinets, or get help from garage sales or resale stores for spunky charm.
 Try a contemporary Italian jazz artist on the sound system such as Piero Bittolo Bon’s album “Big Hell on Air.”

 While it might go against everything we hold dear in this country regarding alcohol consumption, there is much to be cherished in a tradition that emphasizes fresh, lower-proof spirits to begin the evening.
-You need only a few key ingredients that, mostly in the vein of bubbles and bitters, will have a much larger impact on the impressed-ness of your guests than they will on your wallet.
-First, you’ll need a good amount of prosecco on hand, both as an easy option for those who fear you’re not trying hard enough to get them drunk, and as a mixer for option number two: spritzes.
+You need only a few key ingredients that, mostly in the vein of bubbles and bitters, will have a much larger impact on the impressed-ness of your social media followers (and your own satisfaction) than they will on your wallet.
+First, you’ll need a good amount of Prosecco on hand, both for sipping straight-up and as a mixer for option number two: spritzes.

 Cocchi di Torino Sweet Vermouth on Saucey